TLmaK0/gravizo/README.md

 </details>
 ```

 A sequence diagram.
-Note that you need to include ; in each new line:
+Note that you need to include `;` at the end of each line:

 ![Alt text](https://g.gravizo.com/source/custom_mark13?https%3A%2F%2Fraw.githubusercontent.com%2FTLmaK0%2Fgravizo%2Fmaster%2FREADME.md?1)
 <details>